noawe-boi/NoahsObsidianSync/Chemistry 16.1 Identifying Ions In Solution.md

 ---
 ### Definitions
 #### Cation
-- A metal atom that has lost one of more electrons and is <span style="col
+- A metal atom that has lost one of more electrons and is<span style="color:red"> Positivley Charged</span>
+-